oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Modern computing architectures often use multiple independently running components called workloads.
 In many cases, external invocations through externally visible interfaces such as APIs result in a number of internal workloads being invoked in order to process the external invocation.
 These workloads often run in virtually or physically isolated networks.
 These networks and the workloads running within their perimeter may be compromised by attackers through software supply chain, privileged user compromise or other attacks.
 Workloads compromised through external attacks, malicious insiders or software errors can cause any or all of the following unauthorized actions:

-* Invocations of workloads in the network without any external invocation being present
+* Invocations of workloads in the network without any explicit transaction invocation (external or internal) being present
 * Arbitrary user impersonation
 * Parameter modification or augmentation

 The results of these actions are unauthorized access to resources.

 # Overview
 Transaction Tokens (Txn-Token) are a means to mitigate damage from such attacks or spurious invocations.
-A valid Txn-Token indicates a valid external invocation.
-They ensure that the user's identity or a workload that made the external request is preserved throughout subsequent workload invocations.
+A valid Txn-Token indicates a valid transaction invocation.
+Note that while many transactions are initiated via an external event (e.g. internet facing API invocation) other transactions are initiated from within the trusted domain.
+Transaction tokens apply to both externally triggered and internally invoked transactions and ensure that the user's identity or a workload that made the request is preserved throughout subsequent workload invocations.
 They preserve any context such as:

 * Parameters of the original call
 * Environmental factors, such as IP address of the original caller
 * Any computed context that needs to be preserved in the call chain.
 This includes information that was not in the original request to the external endpoint.

-Cryptographically protected Txn-Tokens ensure that downstream workloads cannot make unauthorized modifications to such information, and cannot make spurious calls without the presence of an external trigger.
+Cryptographically protected Txn-Tokens ensure that downstream workloads cannot make unauthorized modifications to such information, and cannot make spurious calls without the presence of an intentionally invoked transaction.

 ## What are Transaction Tokens?
 Txn-Tokens are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or a workload and assert an authorization context.
 The authorization context provides information expected to remain constant during the execution of a call chain as it passes through multiple workloads.